asdfjkl/pgn2anki/README.md

 # FINALLY

-Learn, learn, leran.
+Learn, learn, learn.
 And remember to not just memorize the moves, but also the strategy and concepts of the opening...

 # CREDITS